 After that lovely summer there’s been a pile of excellent photos sent in, and I apologise for the delay in publishing them – I’ve been far too busy sitting in the garden keeping the Chilean wine industry going!
 However, there are some stunning pictures and not just of the exotic stuff.
 Dave Grant even managed an addition to the Ayrshire Bird List with a photo of roughly 25% of a Grey Partridge.
 His photo of the Northern Bald Ibis will need to wait for the Great&Good to pronounce on its provenance.

 My thanks go to Dave Grant, Angus Hogg, Bruce Kerr and Iain H Leach for their contributions to the Photo Gallery.

-The Summer 2016 issue of The Gannet, the club newsletter of the RSPB Central Ayrshire Local Group is now available: click here to download it .
+The Autumn 2018 issue of The Gannet, the club newsletter of the RSPB Central Ayrshire Local Group is now available: click here to download it .

-The printed copy of the 2013 Ayrshire Bird Report is now available.
-It consists of 96 pages including 14 pages of full colour photographs.
+The printed copy of the 2014 Ayrshire Bird Report is now available.
+It consists of 102 pages including 18 full-colour inner pages with 36 photographs.

 It can be obtained via the outlets listed here.

 Anne M. Dick (Mrs)